dimitri-edel/terminal_app/README.md

 larger tables, which could accomodate forecasts for up to seven days, without making it look messy.
 Neither me, nor my mentor were sure about how the assemsment team would feel about me changing the files, which Code Institute warned us agains changing.
 So, toward the end
 I changed it back to the intial width of 80 columns.
 It's like they say: 'Customer is King!'
+## API trial ended
+That resolves the question about the size of the terminal.
+Because, today on 21st of April 2023, I received an email informing me that the trial period had ended.
+As a consequence, my account had been added to the free plan, which only provides three days of forecast.
 # User stories

 # Code